shivanshtalwar0/proxychecker/README.md

 High Performant,MultiThreaded, C Based proxy checker Tool which makes validating and checking millions of proxy in almost no time.

 # Compilation for Linux
-Linux Executable is already included in Repository named proxychecker-1.0_linux you can run the tool directly without compiling for linux Steps to run the Tool
+Linux Executable is already included in Repository named proxychecker-1.0_linux<br>
+you can run the tool directly without compiling for linux<br>
+Steps to run the Tool
 (1) open Terminal
 (2) Run the code below